jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 - **This mode gives you direct control over depth of field**
   > Aperture determines depth of field (how much is in focus), while the camera adjusts shutter speed to maintain proper exposure based on your aperture choice.

-📌 *Use Aperture Priority unless instructed otherwise.*
+📌 *Use Aperture Priority for the Photo Film Activity.*

 ---